-Tent camping is far too cold for the majority of visitors.
+Tent camping in April is far too cold for the majority of visitors to Yellowstone.
 Even RV camping is going to be cold unless you have a good heating system in place.

 As a result, that means almost all of the 48,150 visitors to Yellowstone in the second half of April have to fight for hotel rooms in either West Yellowstone or Gardiner.